slopezpereyra/slopezpereyra.github.io/_posts/2026-03-22-SpiritualDiaries.md

 God existed it had to be a *natural* God.
 Years later I found in Wittgenstein what I call the paradox of the absolute.
 The paradox can be expressed as
-follows: the experience of anything absolute, by being an experience, is a fact, and by being a fact is of relative.
+follows: the experience of anything absolute, by being an experience, is a fact, and by being a fact is relative.
 His solution to this paradox is as follows:
 *yes*, the paradox makes ethical and religious statements meaningless, but this very meaninglessness is their essence.
 In other words, the purpose of ethical or spiritual statements is *precisely* to go *beyond* the world.